Seton Hall 67, Creighton 66

 Austin Chatman made 9-of-18 from the floor and scored 23 points to register his third 20-point game of the season for Creighton (13-16, 4-12), which led for more than 38 minutes.
 Geoffrey Groselle had 11 points and eight rebounds and Devin Brooks added 11 points and four assists off the bench for the Bluejays.

-Creighton doubled up Seton Hall at 16-8 after the first eight minutes of the opening half as the Pirates made just three of their first 15 shot attempts and the Bluejays later led 23-9 before Seton Hall closed the gap.
-Karlis, who entered the game averaging 2.4 points, scored five points to key a 9-0 run and the Pirates got to within 34-24 at the break.
+Creighton doubled up Seton Hall at 16-8 after the first eight minutes of the opening half as the Pirates made just three of their first 15 shots and the Bluejays later led 23-9 before Seton Hall closed the gap.
+Karlis, who entered the game averaging 2.4 points, scored five points to key a 9-0 run and the Pirates got within 34-24 at the break.

 Delgado scored eight points in a span of three minutes and Carrington hit a triple to get Seton Hall even at 55 with nine minutes left, but the Pirates didn’t get their first lead until Carrington hit two free throws with 1:22 remaining.
 Chatman responded with a jumper with 30 seconds left, but Delgado scored on a putback before Creighton missed two shot attempts in the closing seconds.

-GAME NOTEBOOK: After going 5-of-13 from beyond the arc in the first half, Creighton has now made at least four 3-pointers in 64 consecutive games. ...
+GAME NOTEBOOK: After going 5-of-13 from beyond the arc in the first half and 8-of-23 overall, Creighton has now made at least four 3-pointers in 64 consecutive games. ...
 The Bluejays dropped to 98-14 under head coach Greg McDermott when leading at halftime. ...
 Isaiah Whitehead supplied eight points and seven assists for the Pirates.